faiyaz103/Tour360/README.md

 ## Overview

-Tour360 is a Java-based desktop application developed as a part of the Advanced Programming Laboratory (CSE 2200) course at Khulna University of Engineering and Technology.
-The application allows users to sign up, log in, retrieve their password using a security question, view and update their account information, and view and book tour packages.
+Tour360 is a Java-based desktop application designed to provide users with a platform for exploring and booking tour packages.

 ## Features